jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/0_H2_Prop.typ

 $ Z(p,T) = p / (rho R T) = 1 + sum_(i=1)^9  a_i ((100 K) / T)^(b_i) (p / (1 "MPa"))^(c_i) $<eq_6>

 The associated constants $a_i$, $b_i$, and $c_i$ are presented in @tab_19.
 Examining @eq_6, it is evident that the first term corresponds to the widely known ideal gas equation, $ p / (rho R T)$ @Stephan2013.
 The subsequent terms in the equation express the regression-based modifications that account for the real gas behavior.
-These additional terms quantify the deviation from ideal gas behavior as a function of temperature and pressure.

 #figure(
   table(